People for the Ethical Treatment of Animals: Video games

 PETA has created a number of satirical video games with such names as How Green Is My Diet? and KKK or AKC?
 Spot the Difference.
 PETA uses these games to spread attention about animal rights and animal welfare and to advocate vegetarian and vegan diets.
 PETA's head of online marketing Joel Bartlett said "We've found that parody games are extremely popular.
 By connecting our message with something people are already interested in, we're able to create more buzz."

 In 2017, Ingrid Newkirk sent a letter of complaint to Nintendo about their video game 1-2-Switch, during which players get to milk a cow.
 In her letter, Newkirk called the game "unrealistic" and wrote "you've taken all the cruelty out of milking".
 She also suggested that "instead of sugarcoating the subject, Nintendo switch to simulating activities in which no animals suffer."

 In March 2020, PETA issued a "Vegan Guide to Animal Crossing" for the video game Animal Crossing: New Horizons.

 Person of the year

 Each year, PETA selects a "Person of the Year" who has helped advance the cause of animal rights.
-In 2015, Pope Francis was selected for his encouragement to treat animals with kindness and to respect the environment.
-In 2016, Mary Matalin was chosen for her fight for the humane treatment of farm animals and monkeys.
-In 2017, PETA chose a nonhuman recipient, Naruto, a monkey unaware of his role in a copyright case.